 9 Tips to Find Cheap Home Insurance

-Like anything else, you’ll need to shop around to find the cheapest home insurance.
+You’ll need to shop around to find the cheapest home insurance.
 Online quote tools can help you save a lot of time over calling individual insurers, and some even allow you to compare quotes from several companies at once.
 Remember, don’t assume a certain provider will be the cheapest home insurance company just because it was for your family or friends.
-Your home and circumstances are different and your bill will be different, too.
+Your home and circumstances are different, and your bill will be different, too.

 Remember to insure for what it would cost to rebuild your home, not to rebuy it.
-This is an important distinction because market value takes into account the location of your home and value of your land.
-Your homeowners’ policy doesn’t pay for any damage to your land.
+This is an important distinction because market value takes into account the location of your home and the value of your land.
+Your homeowners policy doesn’t pay for any damage to your land.

 When it comes to personal property, experts emphasize the importance of taking a home inventory to determine the value of your belongings.
-(You can do this online with the III’s free Know Your Stuff inventory tool.)
+You can do this online with the Insurance Information Institute’s free Know Your Stuff inventory tool..
 You may want to think twice before opting for actual cash value over replacement cost policies.
 While going with actual cost value will save you money on your premium, it could cost you a lot more in the event of a claim.
 For example, think about how quickly your new TV depreciates.
 If you cover it for actual cash value, you may only get a few hundred dollars, if that, to replace it when comparable models are well over $1,000 in stores.

 You can’t move your home out of tornado alley or a crime-ridden city, but you can rethink certain things insurance companies frown upon:

-- Swimming pools: If you’re dreaming about adding a swimming pool, think again.
-It will almost certainly boost your bill because of injury and drowning risks.
+- Swimming pools: Adding a swimming pool will almost certainly boost your bill because of injury and drowning risks.

-- Certain types of dogs: The same might go for that dog you want to adopt.
-Insurers charge more if you own certain breeds they perceive as a potential risk to others, including pit bulls and rottweilers.
+- Certain types of dogs: Insurers charge more if you own certain breeds they perceive as a potential risk to others, including pit bulls and rottweilers.

-- Trampolines: Your kids may adore their trampoline, but your insurance company does not — they will raise your rate to guard against your liability if a neighbor’s child falls off and breaks his neck.
+- Trampolines: Your kids may adore their trampoline, but your insurance company does not — they will raise your rate to guard against your liability if a neighbor’s child falls off and is injured.

-If your home is in a disaster-prone area, check on special modifications you can make to further reduce your premiums.
-Adding features such as storm shutters, storm-resistant garage doors, stronger roofs, and shatter-proof windows can help you save, too.
+If your home is in a disaster-prone area, check for special modifications you can make to further reduce your premiums.
+Adding features such as storm shutters, storm-resistant garage doors, stronger roofs and shatter-proof windows can help you save, too.

 Unless you live in the few states that prohibit it (California, Maryland, and Massachusetts), most insurers consider your credit score when calculating your premium.
 According to the Federal Trade Commission, your credit score can affect your home insurance rates, sometimes dramatically.
-It’s a controversial practice, but the logic is this: If you have excellent credit, you’re less likely to file a claim and are rewarded with lower premiums.
-If you have bad credit, you’re seen as a greater risk, and that can send your bills through the roof.
+Here’s the reasoning: If you have excellent credit, you’re less likely to file a claim and are rewarded with lower premiums.
+If you have bad credit, you’re seen as a greater risk, and that can send your bills higher.

-Unfortunately, building good credit can be a time-consuming process, and it won’t be something you can do at the last minute before you buy insurance.
+Unfortunately, building good credit can take time, and it won’t be something you can do at the last minute before you buy insurance.
 However, given the range of financial dealings your credit can impact, it’s worth it for the long haul.